waynekhan/waynekhan.github.io/_posts/2019-09-10-the-apple-special-event-live-blog-starts-11am-sgt.md

 # The Apple Special Event Live Blog (Starts at 1AM SGT)

-Anything prior?
+(Anything prior?)

 Apple Arcade games (i.e., Frogger, Sayonara Wild Hearts) look really great, in particular, _Sayonara Wild Hearts_.
 It'll be a paid subscription service launching September 19 for $4.99 USD, and there'll be a one month free trial.

 Back to Tim to talk about Apple TV+ shows (Dickinson, The Morning Show).
 Worldwide premier trailer for _SEE_ (e.g., Jason Momoa).
 The status quo is that pretty much every adult is blind, except the new generation.
 Babies, really.
 Dramatic music ensues.
 Apple TV+ will be a paid subscription service launching November 1 for $4.99 USD.

-One year subscription for free?
+(One year subscription for free?)

-Tim's preamble about iPad and iPad OS.
-Joswiak comes onstage, talks about the existing sixth-generation iPad (2018) and its successor, the new seventh-generation iPad (2019) with a larger screen (10.1" screen), the Smart Connector, and iPadOS, which has yet to launch.
+Tim's preamble about iPad.
+Greg comes onstage, talks about the existing iPad (2018) and its successor, the new next generation iPad (2019) with a larger screen (10.2" screen), support for Apple Pencil, the Smart Connector, and iPadOS -- which has yet to launch.
+What connector does it use?
+Lightning, or USB-C, though?

+Time back onstage to talk about Apple Watch.
+Multiple stories about how it's various functions help raise their quality of life; e.g., fall detection, elevated heartrate warnings, losing (tons) of weight).

+Sumbul onstage to talk about various health studies enabled by Apple Watch (e.g., hearing, menstrual cycles, heart and movement).
+Users can easily opt-in to any of these easily and anonymously.

+Stan onstage to introduce the next generation Apple Watch (Series 5) with an Always-On Retina Display.
+Talks about the various screen innovations required in pursuit of this, whilst maintaining the same battery life.

+Compass.